AMC hosts operational demonstration for latest AE innovation

-Medical technicians from the 375th Medical Group begin constructing the Patient Loading System at Scott Air Force Base, Illinois, Jan.
-26, 2021.
+SCOTT AIR FORCE BASE, Ill. – Air Mobility Command hosted the final operational demonstration for the Patient Loading System at Scott Air Force Base, Illinois, Jan.
+25-28, 2021.

 The PLS is a portable and constructable ramp used to safely on- and off-load patients to high-deck aircraft, such as the KC-10 Extender, KC-46 Pegasus and KC-135 Stratotanker.

-(U.S. Air Force photo by Master Sgt.
-R.J.
-Biermann)
+“This upgraded system represents a new frontier in our ability to support the global aeromedical evacuation mission,” said Brig.
+Gen. Norman West, AMC command surgeon.

+Eight medical technicians from the 375th Medical Group were first trained on how to construct the system, then assembled it to demonstrate the capability to AMC leaders.

 |Date Taken: